oddjobs-maple/odd_job_guides/swashbuckler/README.md

 #### Potions/food/drinks

-As a woodsman, you want all of the WATK that you can get.
+As a swashbuckler, you want all of the WATK that you can get.
 To this end, you will probably want potions/food/drinks that give WATK buffs.
-This is true regardless of whether you are engaging in melee, or in archery, particularly because your expected damage capabilities in both of these areas are going to be subpar when compared to ordinary (non-odd) jobs specialized in these areas (warriors and archers, respectively).
+This is true regardless of whether you are engaging in melee, or in shootin&rsquo;, particularly because your expected damage capabilities in both of these areas are going to be subpar when compared to ordinary (non-odd) jobs specialized in these areas (STR brawlers and DEX gunslingers, respectively).
 Being smart with how you acquire and use WATK buffs can help to narrow this gap.
 For WATK buffs that are available from NPCs (&ldquo;WATK&sdot;s/meso&rdquo; is the magnitude of the WATK buff given, multiplied by the duration, divided by the price per unit, and &ldquo;meso/s&rdquo; is the cost of one second of the buff):

 | name                    | WATK | WATK&sdot;s/meso | meso/s | duration | meso/unit | available from                                                                                                                                                                                              | notes                                                                                                                                                                                                                                           |
 | :---------------------- | ---: | ---------------: | -----: | -------: | --------: | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |